cocktail-clustering/1st-clustering/README.md

 For PCA, we already could get optimal K without doing this step, so skipped this step, too.

-Finding Optimal K
+#Finding Optimal K
 - Elbow Method
 - Silhoutte Coefficient
 to find our optimal K, we used 2 methods mentioned above.
 For k in range 2 to 15, we drawed graph to check it visually.
 Through these two method, we could get Optimal K -> 6 in common.

-Clustering with k=6
+#Clustering with k=6
-Preceeding clustering with k=6.# 1st-clustering
+Preceed clustering with k=6.
+There are 2 nominal features, Region and Channel, and we can get 6 combinations from those features.
+And we now can see that those 6 combinations corrrspond to 6 labels one-on-one.